szaghi/OFF/README.md

 OFF
 ==========

-OFF, Open source Finite volume Fluid dynamics code [see documentation](http://szaghi.github.com/OFF/index.html).
+OFF, Open source Finite volumes Fluid dynamics code [see documentation](http://szaghi.github.com/OFF/index.html).

 It is written in in standard (compliant) Fortran 2003 with highly modularity as design target.